frida/frida-website/_i18n/en/_posts/2019-12-18-frida-12-8-released.markdown

 - Way faster Android device enumeration.
 No longer running any *adb shell* commands to determine the device name when the locally running ADB daemon is new enough (i.e. ADB >= sometime during 2017).
+- We've finally eliminated a long-standing memory leak on Linux-based OSes, affecting restricted processes such as *zygote* and *system_server* on newer versions of Android.
+This was a bug in our logic that garbage-collects thread-local data shortly after a given thread has exited.
+However, the mechanism that determines that the thread has indeed exited would fail and never consider the threads gone.
+This would result in more and more garbage accumulating, with a longer and longer collection of garbage to iterate over.
+  So not only would we be spending increasingly more time on futile GC attempts, we would also be eating CPU retrying a GC every 50 ms.
 - The Python bindings allow obtaining a file-descriptor from a Cancellable in order to integrate it into event loops and other *poll()*-style use-cases.
   Worth noting that frida-tools 7.0.1 is out with a major improvement built on